The Polish Colony in Harbin, Manchuria

 Source: Chinese Eastern Railway: Century-old witness to Harbin’s history.
 With video.
 China Global Television Network.
 In English.

-Note: In Polish and Russian orthography, The Songhua River is usually referred to as the Sungari River, as used in Mandarin Chinese Pinyin romanisation.
+Note: In Polish and Russian orthography, the Songhua River is usually referred to as the Sungari River, as used in Mandarin Chinese Pinyin romanisation.

 Old songhua river railway bridge and new Songhua railway bridge in harbin.

-Old songhua river railway bridge and new Songhua railway bridge in harbin
+Old Songhua River railway bridge and new Songhua railway bridge in Harbin

 Image at Wikimedia.